Background pattern

 • riociguat,

-• rifampicin (to treat bacterial infections),
+• rifampicin (for bacterial infections),

-• oral ketoconazole tablets (to treat fungal infections),
+• ketoconazole tablets (for fungal infections),

-• tablets for erectile dysfunction (PDE5 inhibitors).
+• tablets for the treatment of erectile dysfunction (PDE5 inhibitors).

-Qizerz and alcohol
+Taking Qizerz with alcohol

 Pregnancy, breastfeeding, and fertility

-Driving and operating machinery
+Driving and using machines

 Qizerz contains lactose and sodium

-If your doctor has indicated that you have an intolerance to certain sugars, consult with them before taking this medication.
+If your doctor has told you that you have an intolerance to some sugars, consult them before taking this medicine.

-This medication contains less than 1 mmol of sodium (23 mg) per film-coated tablet; it is essentially "sodium-free".
+This medicine contains less than 1 mmol of sodium (23 mg) per film-coated tablet; this is essentially "sodium-free".

-Follow exactly the administration instructions for this medication as indicated by your doctor.
+Follow exactly the administration instructions of this medicine indicated by your doctor.
 In case of doubt, consult your doctor or pharmacist again.

-Qizerz is available in the form of 20 mg tablets.
+Qizerz is available in the form of 20 mg film-coated tablets.
 Swallow the tablets whole with a glass of water.
 The tablets can be taken with or without food.

 Pulmonary arterial hypertension in adults

 The recommended dose is two 20 mg tablets taken once a day.
 You should take the two tablets at the same time, one after the other.
-If you have any mild to moderate liver or kidney problems, your doctor may advise you to take only one 20 mg tablet a day.
+If you have mild to moderate liver or kidney problems, your doctor may advise you to take only one 20 mg tablet per day.

-Pulmonary arterial hypertension in children (2 years of age or older) weighing less than 40 kgThe recommended dose is one 20 mg tablet taken once a day.
-If you have any mild to moderate liver or kidney problems, your doctor may advise you to take 10 mg once a day.
+The recommended dose is one 20 mg tablet taken once a day.
+If you have mild to moderate liver or kidney problems, your doctor may advise you to take 10 mg once a day.

 If you take more Qizerz than you should

-If you have taken more tablets than you should, consult your doctor, pharmacist, or call the Toxicological Information Service, phone: 91 562 04 20, indicating the medication and the amount used.You may experience any of the adverse effects described in section 4.
+If you have taken more tablets than you should, consult your doctor, pharmacist, or call the Toxicological Information Service, phone: 91 562 04 20, indicating the medicine and the amount used.
+You may experience any of the side effects described in section 4.

 If you forget to take Qizerz

-If you interrupt treatment with Qizerz
+If you stop taking Qizerz

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

 If you experience any of the following side effects, stop using the medicine and seek medical help immediately:

--chest pain, do not use nitrates but seek medical help immediately (frequent, may affect up to 1 in 10 people),
+• chest pain, do not use nitrates but seek medical help immediately (frequent, may affect up to 1 in 10 people),

 The following side effects have been reported very frequently in patients taking tadalafil (may affect more than 1 in 10 people):